Knowing how to screenshot on Windows 10 — capturing an image of your screen — is one of the most useful tools for any PC user.

 How to screenshot on Windows 10: Autosave screenshot to Pictures folder

-If you’re taking a screenshot that you’ll need later, you might not to ready to paste it the minute you’ve taken the capture.
+If you’re taking a screenshot that you’ll need later, you might not be ready to paste it the minute you’ve taken the capture.
 In that case, you’ll want it saved into a folder on your PC.

 Thankfully this process is extremely simple, and only requires a slight modification to how you usually take a screenshot: